 Required Application Materials

 - Barnard Writing Supplement: This will be submitted along with your Common App.
-Supplemental essay questions may change from year to year and will become available each year in summer.
-The supplemental essay questions for Spring 2021 and Fall 2021 admission are:
+Supplemental essay questions may change from year to year and will become available each year in the summer.
+The supplemental essay questions for Spring 2024 and Fall 2024 admission are:

-- Official final high school transcript: Please use the Common App to request that your former high school counselor send us your official final high school transcript.
-This transcript must include your full graduation date and an official signature.
-For those with a GED, the official document and scores must be sent in lieu of a transcript.
+- Official final high school transcript: Please contact your high school to request your official final high school transcript.
+This transcript must include your full graduation date and an official signature or school seal.

-- Official college transcripts: Please use the Common App to request that your college send us your official transcript.
+- Official college transcript(s): Please request that your college send us your official transcript.
 If you have attended multiple colleges, official transcripts must be sent from each college.

-- One academic letter of recommendation: We require one letter of recommendation from a professor who has taught you in an academic class within the last year.
+- One academic letter of recommendation: We require one letter of recommendation from a professor or faculty member who has taught you in an academic class within the last year.

-- Course descriptions: Please submit course descriptions as found in your college's course catalog/bulletin for all courses from all colleges in which you have been enrolled.
-Courses should be clearly marked and include full course descriptions.
-Clear photocopies of course descriptions are acceptable, but must include the appropriate pages listing graduation requirements.
-If your course catalog is online, copy and past course descriptions from your school's online course catalog into a Word document or text file.
+- Course descriptions: Please submit a comprehensive list of the official course descriptions of all courses from all colleges in which you have been enrolled.
+Descriptions should be retrieved directly from your college's course catalog/bulletin and clearly marked with the course title.
+Course descriptions can be compiled into a Word document and uploaded to Common App under the Program Materials section.
 Failure to submit course descriptions will delay the review of your application.
 These descriptions will be used in evaluating course credit for all admitted transfer students.

-- Official TOEFL, IELTS, or Duolingo English Test Scores: In addition to SAT/ACT requirements, TOEFL/IELTS/DET scores are required for students whose primary language is not English or who do not study in a school where English is the primary language of instruction.
+- Official TOEFL, IELTS, or Duolingo English Test Scores: Students who meet our international applicant definition are required to submit official scores from one of the English proficiency exams listed or meet our waiver criteria.
 Please visit our International Applicants webpage to learn more about our English Language Proficiency requirements and see if you are eligible for a waiver.